 Considering a factor as the one mentioned above, captains tend to taste different kinds of success and each one of them is defined uniquely.

 For instance, despite being the only captain till date to have won every major trophy (ICC World Twenty20, ICC Cricket World Cup, the ICC Champions Trophy, and the IPL titles), Dhoni’s Test captaincy record outside the sub-continent is poor.
 In 28 overseas Tests (those played in Australia, England, New Zealand, and South Africa), as India captain, Dhoni won just 4, lost 15 and drew 9.
 And though I mean no disrespect to the former Indian captain, Dhoni managed to win only two overseas Test series, in New Zealand in 2009 and in the West Indies in 2011.

-But only under Dhoni’s captaincy, India gained a pool of genuine fast bowlers like Mohammed Shami, Umesh Yadav and Bhuvneshwar Kumar, who might be the pillars of future overseas Test wins for India under Virat Kohli, the current captain of Indian Cricket Team.
+But only under Dhoni’s captaincy, India gained a pool of genuine fast bowlers like Mohammed Shami, Umesh Yadav and Bhuvneshwar Kumar, who might be the pillars of future overseas Test wins for India under Virat Kohli, the current Indian captain.

-With ICC Cricket World Cup and Champions Trophy victories to his name, MS Dhoni is undisputedly India’s most successful one-day captain till date.
+With ICC Cricket World Cup and Champions Trophy victories to his name, MS Dhoni is undisputedly India’s most successful ODI captain till date.
 India became a better limited-overs side under […]Read more

 India were draw specialists in Test cricket for a long time and one of the reasons, in my opinion, was the personalities of many of India’s former Test captains, who preferred to […]Read more